chef/chef-web-docs/chef_master/source/platforms.rst

 Runners
 -----------------------------------------------------
-The following table lists the Foundational platforms for job runners:
+Runners are supported on the Foundational and Secondary platforms listed above as well as on the following platforms:

 .. list-table::
    :widths: 280 100 120